 About Gwaandak Theatre

 Our stories question, honour, and celebrate.
 They explore themes around decolonization, cultural identity, social justice, underrepresented voices and human rights.
-We tour to both tiny communities and major centres, and provide comprehensive study guides for secondary schools and colleges.
+We tour existing and developing works to both tiny communities and major centres.
+We also host the annual Awaken Festival and our programming includes workshops and training opportunities for theatre artists.

 Gwaandak Theatre Society is Yukon’s only Indigenous professional theatre company.
 As an Indigenous Theatre, we are required by some of our funders to hire a minimum of 50% Indigenous people.